 The number of visiters at the Falls has of late years been from twelve to fifteen thousand annually, and the number is every year increasing.
-On the occasion of sending the Michigan over the Falls, some years since, from thirty to fifty thousand persons were supposed to be here together, and when the Superior was sent over, fifteen thousand.
+On one occasion, some years since, from thirty to fifty thousand persons were supposed to be here together, and on another fifteen thousand.
 The fashionable, the opulent, and the learned, congregate here from the principal cities of the country, from the Southern and Western States, South America, the West Indies, the Canadas, all parts of Europe, and indeed from all countries.

-On inquiry at one of the hotels on an ordinary occasion in the summer, it was ascertained that there were three foreign Consuls, a Swiss Colonel, two of Bonaparte's Legion of Honor; Hamburg, Madrass, Ceylon, Sidney, (N. S. Wales,) British, Spanish, and Haytien merchants, a family from Constantinople, gentlemen of various professions from Berlin, Moscow, Madrid, Maderia, and Malta; five from Ireland, three from Scotland, four from England, and a multitude from all parts of the United States.
+On inquiry at one of the Hotels on an ordinary occasion in the summer, it was ascertained that there were three foreign Consuls, a Swiss Colonel, two of Bonaparte's Legion of Honor; Hamburg, Madrass, Ceylon, Sidney, (N. S. Wales,) British, Spanish, and Haytien merchants, a family from Constantinople, gentlemen of various professions from Berlin, Moscow, Madrid, Madeira, and Malta; five from Ireland, three from Scotland, four from England, and a multitude from all parts of the United States.
 Exiled monarchs, foreign ambassadors, whigs, tories, radicals, royalists, naval and military officers, governors, judges, lawyers, senators, &c. with a good proportion of female worthies, assemble here to view these indescribable works of God.
-One of these last, during a visit here in the summer of 1834, penned the following beautiful lines, which are worthy of being preserved as a memorial of female worth and genius.
+One of these last. during a visit here in the summer of 1834, penned the following beautiful lines, which are worthy of being preserved as a memorial of female worth and genius.